-After the Russians were repelled, she and the ambulances descended on the field and helped to evacuate the wounded French, Sardinians and Russians.
-While probing a wound that hit a Russian soldiers jaw, his dying spasm caused his mouth to close shut over her finger and left a scar she carried for the rest of her life.
+After the Russians were repelled, she and the ambulances descended onto the field and helped to evacuate the wounded French, Sardinians and Russians.
+While probing a wound that hit a Russian soldiers jaw, his dying spasm caused his mouth to shut over her finger and left a scar she carried for the rest of her life.

 Despite this all the Russians she met and cared for were deeply grateful.
 A wounded officer remained prominently in her memory “In return for the little use I was to him, he took a ring off his finger and gave it to me, and after I had helped to lift him into the ambulance he kissed my hand and smiled far more thanks than I had earned.”

 She returned to England in 1856 and began a lifelong struggle to pay off debtors as the war had bankrupted her.
-After her death in 1885 all but a few forgot about her, although between 1857 and 1867 efforts were made to keep her solvent and commemorate her service, earning her some celebrity, but it would be Florence Nightingale who survived into legend not Mother Seacole.
+After her death in 1885 all but a few forgot about her, although between 1857 and 1867 efforts had been made to keep her solvent and commemorate her service, earning her some celebrity, but it would be Florence Nightingale who survived into legend not Mother Seacole.

 Mary matters most of all because she mattered to the redcoats in the Crimea.
-She matters because she is an example of self sacrifice and she should remain an inspiration to all nurses today.
+She matters because she is an example of self sacrifice and she should remain an inspiration to all today.
 Denied by the war office, the medical board and Florence Nightingale herself the chance to be an official nurse, she went on with her own money, helped by a business parter Mr. Day.

 23,000 British soldiers died during the Crimean war.
-None are yet remembered on a memorial in the Crimea were they lie.
+None are yet remembered on a memorial in the Crimea, were they lie.
 So it is only right that the woman who held so many hands, and closed so many eyes on the very fields they now reside in should have one.
 Some see her as a challenge or threat to Nightingale’s legacy, but since when did it become a crime to acknowledge a worthy soul, who only wished to “to be useful all my life”.